-Step 5: Repeat borax application process to ensure that the fleas in the whole flea cycle are eliminated from the hardwood floors.
+Step 5: Repeat the borax application process to ensure that the fleas in the whole flea cycle are eliminated from the hardwood floors.

-Where to buy borax for fleas
+Where to buy Borax for fleas

-Although borax has many domestic and commercial applications, buyers usually find it challenging to locate borax products in the stores.
-Outlined are places where you can purchase borax:
+Although Borax has many domestic and commercial applications, buyers usually find it challenging to locate borax products in the stores.
+Outlined are places where you can purchase Borax:

 – Swimming pool supply outlets; Farm supply and Grocery outlets

 – Hardware shops; Health food shop

 – Amazon and other Grocery outlets – laundry detergent section